fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 It now has quite a lot more code for the versions which infer the operands.

+There are now specializations in mmappend for Fun1<T,T> and Full1<F>.

 There is more code to come for MonoidT<MonoidType> implementations which make it easy to have more monoids.

 Added a new constructor so that a MonoidType can be constructed from its own type.